Russian court rejects Kremlin critic Navalny's appeal against jail term | Politics

 SLANDER CASE Navalny is due to appear in court again later on Saturday for what is expected to be the culmination of a separate slander trial against him.

 State prosecutors have asked the court to fine Navalny 950,000 roubles ($12,800) for slander.
-Navalny's arrest and jailing sparked nationwide street protests in Russia, but his allies say they have now paused major demonstrations until the spring.
+Navalny's arrest and jailing sparked nationwide street protests in Russia, but his allies - most of whom are either under house arrest or abroad - have now declared a moratorium on major demonstrations until the spring.

+Alexei Venediktov, one of Russia's most prominent journalists, noted what he called a defeatist atmosphere within the opposition in the absence of immediate plans for street protests.
+"We have seen the rejection of a mass (street protest) movement and a transition to candle-lit gatherings, and now absolutely nothing," he said on Ekho Moskvy radio station.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)